Paredes slams, Tigers end 20-game losing streak to Indians

 DRUMMING UP SUPPORT

-During the streak, Cleveland’s players have been drumming on coolers, plastic buckets and whatever else might be in the dugout to keep their energy level up.
+During the streak, Indians players have been keeping a beat by drumming on coolers, plastic buckets and whatever else might be on hand to keep their energy level up.
 With no fans to make noise, the Indians are being resourceful.

 WAITING GAME